-A student must normally complete the requirements for a master's degree within six calendar years from the beginning of the first semester of class work irrespective of admission classification.
+Normally, a student must complete the requirements for a master's degree within six calendar years from the beginning of the first semester of class work regardless of admission classification.

-No course taken earlier than six calendar years

-- before a student's graduation year may normally be applied to the degree without appropriate updating. - A petition for a one-year extension of time may be granted by the dean of the School of Graduate Studies upon the recommendation of the student's adviser and the dean/graduate program coordinator of the school/college.
-Such an extension may be renewed at the discretion of the dean of the School of Graduate Studies. - If the semester in which the student originally expects to graduate is delayed past the time limit and no extension is granted, the courses taken prior to the six-year limit no longer apply to the degree or qualify to be updated.
-The student may be required to take additional courses. - Grades from all graduate courses taken at Andrews University, including those more than six years old, and those taken on a PTC basis, are used in computing the final GPA. - Students in the School of Education, see time limit section, p.
-174.
+- No course taken earlier than six calendar years before a student's graduation year may normally be applied to the degree without appropriate updating. - A petition for a one-year extension of time may be granted by the dean of the School of Graduate Studies upon the recommendation of the student's advisor and the dean/graduate program coordinator of the school/college. - If the semester in which the student originally expects to graduate is delayed past the time limit and no extension is granted, the courses taken prior to the six-year limit no longer apply to the degree or qualify to be updated.
+The student may be required to take additional courses. - Grades from all graduate courses taken at Andrews University, including those more than six years old, and those taken on a PTC basis, are used in computing the final GPA. - Students in the School of Education should read "Time Limits," p.
+235.

 Time Limits on the Specialist Degree.
-A

-student must complete the requirements for a specialist degree within six calendar years from the beginning of the first semester of class work irrespective of admission classification.
+A student must complete the requirements for a specialist degree within six calendar years from the beginning of the first semester of class work regardless of admission classification.

 Time Limits on Doctoral Degrees.
 All doctoral course work and the comprehensive examinations must be completed within six years from the initial registration after acceptance into the doctoral program.
 The student must complete the dissertation within a period of five years after passing the comprehensive examinations.
 However, all requirements must be met within a total of ten years (seven years for Department of Educational and Counseling Psychology).
-A petition for an extension of time may be granted by the dean/doctoral program director after appropriate committee action, but such an extension may require additional qualifying examinations, additional course work, or both.
+A petition for an extension of time may be granted by the dean/doctoral program director after action by the appropriate committee.
+However, such an extension may require additional qualifying examinations, additional course work, or both.

-During the time of the entire doctoral program, the student is expected to make progress and to keep in contact with the department.
-If there is a lapse of two years without progress and without approval of the student's adviser, or there is a two-year period without contact with the department, the student is put on inactive status and must apply to be reactivated.
-Students in the Department of Educational and Counseling Psychology, see p.
-176. The student must comply with the bulletin in effect when the reactivation is approved.
+Throughout the doctoral program, the student is expected to make progress and to keep in contact with the department.
+If two years pass without progress and without approval from the student's advisor, the student is put on inactive status and must apply to be reactivated.
+Students in the Department of Educational and Counseling Psychology should read "Time Limits," p.
+235. Students must comply with the bulletin in effect when the reactivation is approved.
 Course work taken previously may apply by petition, subject to the normal time limits and GPA standards.
 The cumulative GPA from all courses taken, including any that may not apply to the new program, is used to compute the GPA requirements for satisfactory progress and completion of the degree.